cwadrupldijjit/nodejs-everythings-a-module/README.md

     ```shell
     npm init
     ```
     and follow the prompts.
-If you want, you can just press <key>Enter</key> for each of the prompts.
-If you don't want to press <key>Enter</key> that many times, you can use the `-y` flag to do the same thing:
+If you want, you can just press Enter for each of the prompts.
+If you don't want to press Enter that many times, you can use the `-y` flag to do the same thing:
     ```shell
     npm init -y
     ```